-Once again I would like to give a warm welcome to Erica Silva once again with one of her amazing guest posts.
-It’s Mother’s Day once again and if you haven’t bought a terrific gift for you mom yet try some of these fabulous ideas for our dementia loved ones.
+Once again I would like to give a warm welcome to Erica Silva with one of her amazing guest posts.
+It’s Mother’s Day once again and if you haven’t bought a terrific gift for your mom yet try some of these fabulous ideas for our dementia loved ones.

 Don’t try to limit your choice by thinking that your mother won’t be able to use most of the things that you decide to get her.
 Luckily, the choices are pretty diverse.
 You can find anything from therapeutic materials to easily changeable fashion garments online.
 Make sure that anything you choose (even if it isn’t a special dementia patient product) something that is not complex and has an extremely simple functionality so that it is fully useful for the receiver.
 More information about caring for dementia patients available here.

 Here is a list of gifts you can for upcoming Mother’s Day:

 Most of the gifts targeted for dementia patients revolve around the deadliest symptom – memory loss.
 The main idea behind a voice-controlled alarm clock is that it provides a nice recorded message every time your mother wakes up from a nap.
 You can set up the alarm clock traditionally according to her schedule and record in a message which reminds her exactly what to do at that time.
 This way she will be able to remember to complete her daily important tasks even if you are not around to remind her.